geoffchan23/cv/index.md

 `Aug 16' - Aug 17'`
 __Consultant @ adidas__
-- Lead the implementation of several bespoke B2B applications for adidas, which processed over $800k in sales per year.
+- Led the implementation of several bespoke B2B applications for adidas and Reebok, which processed over $800k in sales per year.

 `Feb 15' - May 15'`
 __Product Manager, UX & Mobile @ World Vision Canada__